 Furthermore, Gros Morne National Park has a challenging red landscape which makes you want to dare to climb the mountains, especially the one overlooking Western Brook Pond Fjord, part of the Long Range Mountains.
 Create a thrilling adventure with your loved one and make it to the summit just to capture the exotic view.

-Have you ever gone along the trail at the Green Gardens which leads directly through boreal forest to a serene seacoast?
-There, sea stacks, coves and beaches welcome you in open arms.
+Have you ever gone along the trail at the Green Gardens which leads directly through the boreal forest to a serene seacoast?
+There, sea stacks, caves, and beaches welcome you in open arms.
 Also, facilities to give you utmost satisfaction are made available, wherein you find an excellent seafood restaurant all at affordable prices.

 Along the boardwalk trail to the shores of Western Brook Pond lies Sally’s cove.
 Have a taste of Gros Morne National Park with a magnificent view of the mountains; and most importantly, don’t forget to take pictures.

-For extreme hikers, the Trans Canada Trails provides a 33km trail including the Upper Salmon River, the Forks and Moosehorn.
+For extreme hikers, the Trans Canada Trails provides a 33km trail including the Upper Salmon River, the Forks, and Moosehorn.
 It joins the Dobson Trail and the Fundy Footpath.
 Firstly, the Dobson trail is a 58km footpath through the New Brunswick wilderness while the Fundy circuit offers you a 48km loop of trails that showcase the best parts of the National Park.
 You’ll love every bit of your stay.

 Established in 1885, Banff National Park is the oldest national park in Alberta.
-It encompasses mountains, ice fields and alpine landscapes.
-Its hiking trails include Lake Louise, ice fields parkway, among others.
+It encompasses mountains, ice fields, and alpine landscapes.
+Its hiking trails include Lake Louise, the ice fields parkway, among others.
 Lake Louise provides a scenic vista of the valley of the Ten Peaks and is one of the most visited trails in the world.
-The ice fields parkway houses the Hector Lake which is the largest natural lake in the park.
+The ice fields parkway houses Hector Lake which is the largest natural lake in the park.
 Welcome to Banff National Park, a hiking spot of simplicity and picture-perfect mountain peaks.

 Cape Breton Highlands National Park is one of the most enchanting places in Canada.
-It is perfect for hiking with the world famous Cabot Trail coastline.
+It is perfect for hiking with the world-famous Cabot Trail coastline.
 Its hiking trails range from easy strolls to challenging climbs.
 The easy trails are suitable for all visitors and family-friendly.
 Its moderate trails contain more steep sections while its longer trails are for experienced hikers.
 Also, the trails provide an opportunity to intimately explore the park and its habitats.
 In sum, Cape Breton Park has a host of hiking trails only your experience can put words to.
-Some of them are the Acadian trail, Corney brook trail, Fishing Cove, MacIntosh Brook, Lone Shieling, Mica Hill, Jigging Cove, Broad Cove Mountain and a host of others.
+Some of them are the Acadian trail, Corney brook trail, Fishing Cove, MacIntosh Brook, Lone Shieling, Mica Hill, Jigging Cove, Broad Cove Mountain, and a host of others.
 Book a trip today and have an awesome hiking moment.

 This hiking spot is breathtaking with a cascade of waterfalls.
-Inclusive is several self-guided trails.
+Inclusive are several self-guided trails.
 The Albion Falls is classically located on Mountain Brow Boulevard.
 The ravine here is home to the Legend of the Lover’s Leap and other historical tales.
 Its hiking trail attractions include the Bruce Trail, Devil’s Punch Bowl, Buttermilk Falls, etc. The Bruce Trail is the oldest and longest marked hiking trail in Canada.
 Quite important is it to note that it was named after James Bruce, the 8th Earl of Elgin.
-He was Governor General of the Province of Canada.
+He was Governor-General of the Province of Canada.
 Additionally, the trail runs partly through private land.
-Not to worry, the Bruce Trail Conservation has made arrangements with landowners to allow trail users pass through.
+Not to worry, the Bruce Trail Conservation has made arrangements with landowners to allow trail users to pass through.
 So, if you are looking for a hiking spot rich in culture and history, welcome home.

 Time and space wouldn’t permit us to go on with the highlights.
-However, other hiking spots available for you to try out are: Pointe-Tallon National Park, Quebec, Bruce Peninsula National Park, Ontario, Waterton Lakes National Park, Alberta, among others.
+However, other hiking spots available for you to try out are Pointe-Tallon National Park, Quebec, Bruce Peninsula National Park, Ontario, Waterton Lakes National Park, Alberta, among others.
 To hike is one thing, but to have it in a fantastic place is another.
 From here, we do hope your personal expeditions have begun and you are prepared to venture beyond.